Mental Health Support

 Costs and time commitment

 The real investment is time and consistency.
-Most groups ask teams to complete visits on a regular schedule to keep certification active.
-Be honest about whether your dog enjoys the work; the best therapy dogs are the ones who trot toward the door happily, not the ones being dragged.
+Most groups require regular visits to keep certification active; the Alliance asks for at least one every three months, and many teams visit far more often.
+Be honest about whether your dog enjoys the work.
+The best therapy dogs are the ones who trot toward the door happily, not the ones being dragged.

 This article is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the guidance of a licensed clinician for questions about your mental health.
 If you or someone you know is in crisis, call or text 988 (Suicide & Crisis Lifeline).